 Fani Willis' court filing confirms romantic relationship with lawyer on Trump case but denies any conflict

-Lawyers for Fulton County District Attorney Fani Willis are preparing to formally acknowledge in a court filing that she had a romantic relationship with lawyer Nathan Wade, whom she appointed to lead the Georgia prosecution of Donald Trump, but they will vigorously push back against allegations of financial conflicts and the contention she should be disqualified from the case.
+Lawyers for Fulton County District Attorney Fani Willis formally acknowledged in a court filing that she had a romantic relationship with lawyer Nathan Wade, whom she appointed to lead the Georgia prosecution of Donald Trump, but they vigorously pushed back against allegations of financial conflicts and the contention she should be disqualified from the case.

-In an affidavit by Wade that is expected to be submitted Friday with Willis' court filing — both obtained by CBS News — Wade states, "In 2022, District Attorney Willis and I developed a personal relationship in addition to our professional association and friendship.
+In an affidavit by Wade submitted Friday with Willis' court filing — both obtained by CBS News — Wade stated, "In 2022, District Attorney Willis and I developed a personal relationship in addition to our professional association and friendship.
 I have no financial interest in the outcome of the 2020 election interference case or in the conviction of any defendant.
 No funds paid to me in compensation for my role as Special Prosecutor have been shared with or provided to District Attorney Willis."

 In the filing, Willis' attorneys responded to the allegations by saying, "This is not an example of zealous advocacy, nor is it a good faith effort to develop a record on a disputed legal issue—it is a ticket to the circus."
 And the filing condemns the "incredibly inappropriate efforts to intrude into opposing counsel's personal life with little to no evidentiary value."